 Where: Over the Hudson River.
 Hudson River Pier 84, 12th Ave & 44th St

-Chinese New Year Spectacular Concert at Carnegie Hall - CANCELLED
+Chinese New Year Spectacular Concert at Carnegie Hall - SUSPENDED

 The seventh annual Chinese New Year Spectacular Concert celebrates both Chinese and American cultures through art and musical performances and the diverse melting-pot that is New York City.